-- \$122,830 reduction in expenses for improvements in Police Department building and equipment funded by the Police Endowment. - \$20,000 increase to fund assessment and initial improvements of City's Emergency Operation Center (EOC) and emergency response ability - \$4,465 increase with shift of remaining FY 23-24 warming center funds to Police Department from Fire Department.
-The Council also approved an additional \$10,000 for warming/cooling center. - \$11,500 increase with shift of a reduced contract for traffic and engineering to Police Department from Engineering (while reducing overall contract from \$23,000) - \$8,000 increase (to \$16,000) to increase capacity for towing Recreational Vehicles
+- \$122,830 reduction in expenses for improvements in Police Department building and equipment funded by the Police Endowment. - \$20,000 increase to fund assessment and initial improvements of City's Emergency Operation Center (EOC) and emergency response ability - \$4,465 increase with shift of remaining FY 23-24 warming center funds to Police Department from Fire Department - \$11,500 increase with shift of a reduced contract for traffic and engineering to Police Department from Engineering (while reducing overall contract from \$23,000) - \$8,000 increase (to \$16,000) to increase capacity for towing Recreational Vehicles

-The City Council changes noted above include a shift of the Homeless Services Outreach contract (\$36,800) to the Police Department budget to manage the contract with West County Community Services (WCCS) for homeless outreach:
+The City Council changes noted above include a shift of the Homeless Services Outreach contract (\$36,800) to the Police Department budget.
+Vice Mayor Zollman expressed disagreement with shifting funding to the Police Department budget to manage the contract with West County Community Services (WCCS) for homeless outreach; Councilmember Maurer supports this shift.
+The City Manager assigned responsibility for this contract to the Police Department in the Spring of 2024 because the Police Department has the greatest interaction with WCCS and those experiencing homelessness.
+This shift is included in the budget.